libertychurchuk/libertychurchuk.github.io/_groups/family-group-newport.md

 ---
-title: Family group - Newport
+title: Soul Care - Slowing down for connection
-leaders: Chris & Noreen Griffin
+leaders: Heath van Staden
-description: We will be spending time exploring, learning and growing in our faith together as families.
-Each week will look slightly different with adventures to be had as we discover the things of God together.
-Come join us for time as family, faith and a whole load of fun.
+description: "<p>How do we stay healthy, while navigating life and our journeying realities?
+You are a new creation, whom the Holy Spirit dwells within, and you are able to have those real conversations which matter.</p><p>Together we are going to slow down to connect and begin to understand the gift of limitations and much more.
+Let's explore the scripture together and make it practical.</p>"
 location: Gaer Christian Centre, Newport
-day: Saturdays
+day: Thursdays
-time: 9:30-11am
+time: 7.45-9.15pm
-image: ''
+image: "/v1608290033/heath_bhfscl.png"
 published: false

 ---